wagdav/thewagner.net/content/2013-07-22-Total-control.rst

 Total control
 =============

+:summary: I ordered some electronic components to control my unipolar stepper
+          motor and read data from a 10k potentiometer.

 I ordered some electronic components from `Play-Zone <http://play-zone.ch>`_ which made me really easy to control my unipolar stepper motor and read data from a 10k potentiometer.

 Stepper motor
 -------------